story105/CompilerConstructionPLEASEWORK/README.md

 **starts April 30, first deadline May 1, second deadline May 10**

-For the first deadline do the exercise in [Lecture 12.1](https://github.com/alexhkurz/compiler-construction-2020/blob/master/lecture-12.1.md).
+For the first deadline follow the intstallation instructions and do the exercise of [Lecture 12.1](https://github.com/alexhkurz/compiler-construction-2020/blob/master/lecture-12.1.md).

 For the second deadline complete the template file `test/Compiler.hs`.
 To get started, I suggest the following.

 - Change directory to `Compiler` and run `./setup.sh` and `stack test`.
 You should see that no tests are passed.